ALS: Genetics and genetic testing

 More than 40 genes have been associated with ALS, of which four account for nearly half of familial cases, and around 5% of sporadic cases: C9orf72 (40% of familial cases, 7% sporadic), SOD1 (12% of familial cases, 1–2% sporadic), FUS (4% of familial cases, 1% sporadic), and TARDBP (4% of familial cases, 1% sporadic), with the remaining genes mostly accounting for fewer than 1% of either familial or sporadic cases.
+Notably, repeat expansions in the C9orf72 gene account for about 40% of genetic ALS and 25% of genetic FTD, leading to the redefinition of ALS and FTD as lying on a shared disease spectrum.
 ALS genes identified to date explain the cause of about 70% of familial ALS and about 15% of sporadic ALS.
 Overall, first-degree relatives of an individual with ALS have a ~1% risk of developing ALS themselves.